radiomuseum/cohiradia-website/content/en/docs/documentation/Testberichte/SNR_Messungen/_index.md

-## Fazit:
+## Conclusion:

-Die Single-Ton-Messungen bestätigen die theoretische SNR des fl2k (57.8 dB vs 56 dB) innerhalb der zu erwartenden Messfehler.
-Beim STEMLAB konnte der theoretische Wert von 106 dB nicht nachgewiesen werden, da der Dynamikbereich des verwendeten Spektrometers (SDR) nicht ausreicht, um den Rauschpegel des Signals über den des Spektrometers zu heben.
-Der Messwert von 75.8 dB ist somit wahrscheinlich deutlich zu niedrig, illustriert zumindest aber die deutlich bessere Perfomance des STEMLAB.
+The single-tone measurements confirm the theoretical SNR of the fl2k (57.8 dB vs 56 dB) within the expected measurement error.
+For the STEMLAB, the theoretical value of 106 dB could not be verified, as the dynamic range of the spectrometer used (SDR) is insufficient to raise the noise level of the signal above that of the spectrometer.
+The measured value of 75.8 dB is therefore probably significantly too low, but at least illustrates the significantly better performance of the STEMLAB.

-Bei den 29 Tragern musste die Signalamplitude deutlich reduziert werden, um Übersteuerung zu verhindern.
-Dort wurden mit dem fl2k immerhin noch 35.8 dB SNR gemessen, beim STEMLAB ergab sich wieder ein durch den Noise-floor des Spektrometers verfälschter Wert von 47.8 dB.
-Auch hier ist das STEMLAB natürlich überlegen.
+With 29 carriers, the signal amplitude had to be significantly reduced to prevent clipping.
+There, 35.8 dB SNR was still measured with the fl2k, while the STEMLAB again showed a value of 47.8 dB distorted by the noise floor of the spectrometer.
+Here too, the STEMLAB is of course superior.

-Dennoch kann man feststellen, dass der Unterschied zumindest beim Abhören nicht wirklich störend in Erscheinung tritt, und das fl2k daher eine sehr brauchbare Lösung für die meisten Abspiel-Anwendungen darstellt, sofern man nicht auf hohe Abtastraten angewiesen ist (z.B.
-KW-Spektren).
+Nevertheless, it can be noted that the difference is not really noticeable when listening, and the fl2k is therefore a very useful solution for most playback applications, as long as high sampling rates are not required (e.g., shortwave spectra).

-## Messungen mit Stand-Alone Spektralanalysatoren (W. Barteczek, C.P.
+## Measurements with Stand-Alone Spectrum Analyzers (W. Barteczek, C.P.
 Gallenmiller):

-W. Barteczek hat Messungen mit einem Spektralanalysator der Type HP 8591E (9 kHz- 1,8 GHz) an einem Dongle der Marke DeLock 62783 durchgeführt.
-Die Spektrumaufnahmen erfolgten mit nachgeschaltetem 17dB 2N5109-Verstärker und 2MHz Tiefpass hinter dem DeLock 62783.
-Als Testsignal kam die auf einem PC per COHIWizard abgespielte Aufnahme 'Echoes of Bygone Radio Broadcasts: from 20's to 50's, Vol.1' aus der COHI-Jukebox zum Einsatz, die 12 Carrier beinhaltet.
-Die Einstellung des COHIWizard war: Keine AGC/AVC, Pegelsteller bei -22dB.
-Abb 5. zeigt das Ergebnis bei einer Span von 500 kHz und einer RBW von 1 kHz.
+W. Barteczek performed measurements with an HP 8591E spectrum analyzer (9 kHz - 1.8 GHz) on a DeLock 62783 dongle.
+The spectrum recordings were made with a downstream 17dB 2N5109 amplifier and 2MHz low-pass filter behind the DeLock 62783.
+The test signal used was the recording 'Echoes of Bygone Radio Broadcasts: from 20's to 50's, Vol.1' from the COHI Jukebox played on a PC via COHIWizard, which contains 12 carriers.
+The COHIWizard settings were: No AGC/AVC, level control at -22dB.
+Fig. 5 shows the result with a span of 500 kHz and an RBW of 1 kHz.

 <img
   src="/images/WB_fl2k_Spektrum_bei_optimaler_Aussteuerung.jpg"
   style="max-width: 90%; height: auto;"
 />

-Abb.
-5: Spektrometer-Ausgabe für fl2k
+Fig. 5: Spectrometer output for fl2k

-Bild 6 zeigt das Ergebnis für die Untersuchung der Intermodulationsprodukte.
-Hier war ein Intermodulationsabstand IM3 von -40dB erreichbar.
-Die Oberwellenunterdrückung lag bei etwa -30dB.
+Fig. 6 shows the result for the investigation of intermodulation products.
+An intermodulation distance IM3 of -40dB was achievable.
+The harmonic suppression was about -30dB.

 <img